Billie Eilish Says She Dressed In Baggy Clothes Because She Used To ‘Hate’ Her Body

 “It’s not that I like [my body] now, I just think I’m a bit more OK with it,” the “Bury a Friend” singer said.

-Eilish also said that she believed if she dressed like many of her musical colleagues, she would be faced with backlash.
+Eilish also said that she believed if she dressed like many of her musical colleagues, she would face backlash.

 “If I wore a dress to something, I would be hated for it,” Eilish said.